jundalisay/sp/content/en/research/indian/gospel/chapter-45.md

 brothers had gone upstairs.
 I thought the Mother said, 'I will come again.'
 "It was about eleven o'clock in the morning.
 Sri Ramakrishna finished his meal.
 M. poured water into his hand for him to rinse his mouth.
-MASTER (to M.): "Rākhāl has indigestion.
+MASTER (to M.): "Rakhal has indigestion.
 Praising the Gitā
 It is best to take only sattvic food.
 Haven't you read about it in the Gitā?
 Don't you read the Gitā?"